rezl/SubmissionStatementBot/README.md

    1. You can prevent automatic deployments by removing this auth token from github, or removing the fly.yml file (.github/workflows/fly.yml)
    2. You can cancel individual deployments whilst it's running:
       1. Navigate to Actions Page (https://github.com/<username>/<reponame>/actions), which lists all previous and ongoing deployments
-      2. Click on the current deployment > Cancel Deployment
+      2. Click on the current deployment (yellow circle) > Cancel Workflow

 # Other related guides: